pypa/packaging.python.org/source/tutorials/packaging-projects.rst

             ├── __init__.py
             └── example.py

-The folder containing the Python module should match the package name, both to avoid extra configuration and to avoid confusing users who expect the pip install name to match the importable name.
+The directory containing the Python files should match the project name.
+This simplifies the configuration and is more obvious to users who install the package.

 :file:`__init__.py` is required to import the directory as a package, and should be empty.